zendframework/zend-crypt/doc/book/hybrid.md

 We generated the keys using the [Zend\Crypt\PublicKey\RsaOptions](public-key.md) component.
-You can also use a [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) strings for the keys.
-If you use a string for the private key you need to pass the pass-phrase for decrypt, if present, like in the following example:
+You can also use a [PEM](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail) string for the keys.
+If you use a string for the private key, you need to pass the pass phrase to use when decrypting, if present, like in the following example:

 ```php
 use Zend\Crypt\Hybrid;